 Large llanera/baking pan will need 35 to 40 mins in a steamer; 45 to 50 mins in the oven; ramekins will need about 18 to 20 minutes in a steamer and 25 to 30 mins in the oven.

 The flan is cooked when the custard is set around the edges and the center is set but will still be a bit jiggly.
-It will continue to cook as it cools and the center completely firm.
-Do not overcook, as it will cause uneven texture and bubbles all around.
+It will continue to cook as it cools and the center is completely firm.
+Do not overcook, as it will cause uneven texture and bubbles.

-After the flan has cooled, chill in the fridge OVERNIGHT.
-This will completely set and firm up the custard and will allow the caramel to liquify.
+After the flan has cooled, chill it in the fridge OVERNIGHT.
+This will completely set and firm up the custard and will allow the caramel to liquefy.
 If you unmold it too soon, it will still be hard and not blend with the custard.

 More Filipino recipes you might like…

 - 1 ½ tsp calamansi juice/lemon juice (divided)